 - Start by making some really strong coffee.
 I’m using one of those Italian mocha brewers, sometimes called “espresso brewer” by people who don’t give a shit.

 - Start with the chocolate melting.
 To be sure not to burn it, use a water bath (bain-marie, if you fancy French)

 - Now things get quite easy… Combine the butter, vanilla, oats, sugar and cocoa powder.
 I use a hand mixer, but you can use a spatula, a spoon or even your hands if you prefer that.
 It’s still quite dry.

 - Add 2 tablespoons of coffee and a teaspoon of whisky.
 If you don’t like whisky, you’ll still like this.
 It doesn’t really give a whisky flavor, it just enhances the chocolate, by adding subtle malt and smoke nuances.
 If you love whisky, by all means, add some more to get a more “adult” taste.
 Mix thoroughly.

 - Take a pinch of sea salt flakes, crush them with your fingers, and put them in the mix.
 Now combine thoroughly.
 The reason I do this now, is because I like the taste of a salt flake on my tongue while eating chocolate.
 If you don’t like that sensation, you can use smaller grains and add it from the beginning instead of in the end.

 - Make about 8 balls.
 I use rubber gloves, they keep the mix from sticking to my fingers.

 - Dip the balls, one by one, into the molten chocolate, and then roll them in the coconut.

-- Let cool in the fridge for about half an hour, so the chocolate coating sets, and you have a wonderful Swedish chokladboll.
+- Let cool in the fridge for about half an hour, so the chocolate coating sets, and you have 8 wonderful Swedish chocolate balls.
 The traditional recipe doesn’t call for whisky nor the molten chocolate coating.
 You’d simply stop at the coffee, and then roll the balls in coconut.